 Research the Law

 Suffering from an injury, whether physical, emotional, or financial, is a stressful situation.
 While you may be feeling overwhelmed, you don't have to face the South Carolina legal system alone.
 The state's civil statute of limitations varies depending on the circumstances of the case and the type of claim involved.
-If you are dealing with a personal injury or dispute that needs legal recourse, it's in your best interests to contact an injury attorney for a free claim evaluation.
+If you are dealing with a personal injury or dispute that needs legal recourse, it's in your best interests to contact a local litigation lawyer.

 Contact a qualified attorney.